NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 ### Add support for common file formats

-https://osv.dev is a free vulnerability database, with per-ecosystem downloads available as a zip download.
+<https://osv.dev> is a free vulnerability database, with per-ecosystem downloads available as a zip download.
-For NuGet, the URL is https://osv-vulnerabilities.storage.googleapis.com/NuGet/all.zip.
+For NuGet, the URL is <https://osv-vulnerabilities.storage.googleapis.com/NuGet/all.zip>.
 It could be interesting to be able to use this URL as an audit source, especially for customers who block access to nuget.org.

 ### Tooling support

 Visual Studio has a GUI to manage package sources, and the `dotnet` CLI has commands such as `dotnet nuget add source`.
 The first version of `auditSources` will not include equivalent experiences in order to avoid slowing down the implementation of the first version.

+### `dotnet list package --vulnerable`

+As mentioned in the [technical explanation](#technical-explanation), `dotnet list package --vulnerable` doesn't currently use servers `VulnerabilityInfo` resource.
+A tracking issue to use both `VulnerabilityInfo` and `auditSources` has been created: <https://github.com/NuGet/Home/issues/13026>